7 Key Things to Know About Google Contacts

-3. How Many Google Contacts Can You Store?
+3. How Many Google Contacts You Can Store

+No need to delete contacts.
 Both regular Google Contacts and Google Apps Contacts have a limit of 25,000 contacts.

 No sweat.
 That’s a lot of space!

 Wait . . . no, it’s not.
 We regularly run into people with far more than 25,000 contacts.
-Given that its in Google’s interests to get this data, we don’t understand the storage limit being set at 25,000.
+Given that it’s in Google’s interests to get this data, we don’t understand the storage limit being set at 25,000.

 As a side note, Google only lets you import 3000 contacts at a time.
-If you’re migrating to Google from another system (say, Outlook) and you want to export your contacts in a .csv file, keep in mind that you’ll have to manually split up the .csv into files of 3000 or less contacts before importing into Google.
+If you’re migrating to Google from another system (say, Outlook) and you want to export your contacts in a .csv file, keep in mind that you’ll have to manually split up the .csv into files of 3000 or fewer contacts before importing it into Google.